BYU vs. UAB Independence Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 BYU Stats and Trends

-- The Cougars have covered the spread twice this season when favored by 7 points or more (in six chances).
+- This season, the Cougars have just two ATS wins in six games as a favorite of 7 points or more.

-- BYU has hit the over in 41.7% of its opportunities this year (five times over 12 games with a set point total).
+- BYU has gone over the point total in 41.7% of its opportunities this year (five times over 12 games with a set point total).

 - When BYU puts up more than 22.8 points, it is 5-5 against the spread and 9-1 overall.

-- The Cougars have 11 giveaways this season, while the Blazers have 19 takeaways .
+- The Cougars have turned the ball over 11 times this season, eight fewer than the Blazers have forced (19).

 - Find the latest spread and moneyline odds for BYU at SISportsbook.